gemc/clas12Tags_old/README.md

 source /group/clas12/gemc/environment.csh

-If no tag is given, the script will currently load 3a.0.0.
+If no tag is given, the script will currently load 4a.0.0.

 Tags
 ----

+- 4a.0.0: KPP configuration.
+Same as 3a.1.0 but with correct DC geometry, EC gains from CCDB and FTOF time fix.
 - 3a.1.0: same as 3a.0.2 but with DC time-to-distance implementation.
 - 3a.0.2: same as 3a.0.1 but with CND fix.
 - 3a.0.1: same as 3a.0.0 but ctof has status working.